 Fax: +44 (0)1865 286171 E-mail: email@example.com

-I am a University Lecturer at the Department of Sociology, University of Oxford.
+I am an Associate Professor at the Department of Sociology, University of Oxford.
 My research interests are gender inequalities in the family and the labour market, marriage, the gender division of labour, time use research, welfare and public policy regimes in Western and East Asian societies.

 After graduating with a DPhil in Sociology from University of Oxford, I worked at the Institute of Social and Economic Research in University of Essex (2004-2006).
 I was awarded a British Academy Postdoctoral Fellowship (2008-2011) and a Research Councils UK Academic Fellowship (2008-2013).